-There are many questions related to vertical farming like- How Vertical farming works?
-How did vertical farming start? and can vertical farming feed the world?
+There are many questions related to vertical farming like- How does Vertical farming work?
+How did vertical farming start?
+How vertical farming works? and can vertical farming feed the world?
 How to do Vertical farming at home?
 How much does Vertical farming cost?
 How profitable is Vertical farming?
 Let’s have a look on these-

 Vertical farming also known as Indoor farming or Urban agriculture or Controlled environment agriculture.

 With the global population set to exceed 10 billion people by 2050, the challenge of providing enough food to everyone in a sustainable, efficient, and cost-effective way is rising significantly.
 Shedding the restrictions of seasonal weather patterns, overcoming transportation challenges, and significantly enhancing yields, the growing trend of ‘vertical farming’ could herald the future of food production.

 How did Vertical farming start?
 How does Vertical farming work?